 Well, the answer seems obvious considering the impact of Islam on the outside world today.
 On one hand the threat to world peace from fundamentalistic extremist groups and on the other the lack of integration of Muslim immigrants in foreign countries.
 In the Netherlands 6 % of the population is Muslim.
 One Dutch politician, Pim Fortuyn, who criticized the Islam, was murdered and so was a cinematographer/columnist, Theo van Gogh.

 Professor Bernard Lewis of Princetown University estimates that towards the end of this century the majority of the population of Europe will be Muslim.
 Their presence is now already felt in the big cities where in a few years' time nearly half of the population will consist of immigrants.
 It has led to more criminality, drug trade and social welfare claims.
-The increase of their numbers is mainly due to Muslim and Turkish youth prefering to marry girls/boys in their home countries/villages and then return with the unprepared bride(groom), who can hardly integrate in the non-Muslim environment.
+The increase of their numbers is mainly due to Muslim and Turkish youth prefering to marry girls/boys of their faith.
+Some do so in their home countries/villages and then return with the unprepared bride(groom), who can hardly integrate in the non-Muslim environment.

 Whereas most foreign workers from Spain and Italy went back to their countries, Muslims prefered the benefits of the welfare society, created by unbelievers, which they lack in their homelands.